 Use my wife’s Facebook business page to run my ads.

-This option seems the best possible one for me at the time, but I couldn’t take it either.
+This option seemed the best possible for me then, but I couldn’t take it either.

 Why?

-I’m not comfortable with getting into her privacy, such as social media activities.
+I’m uncomfortable with entering her privacy, such as social media activities.

-Many couples share something like email addresses, social media pages, Messenger, WhatsApp, etc. But I don’t feel comfortable doing these things.
+Many couples share email addresses, social media pages, Messenger, WhatsApp, etc. But I don’t feel comfortable doing these things.

-Since the Facebook ads accounts promote my blog business, I prefer separating family from business.
+Since I use Facebook to promote my blog business, I prefer separating family from business and using my own account.

 From all the options I read online, one thing is certain:

-It may be risky to promote the same domain, products, programs, etc., to those you promoted with your previously disabled Facebook ad account.
+Promoting the same domain, products, programs, etc., may be risky to those you promoted with your previously deactivated page.

-That means if you manage to set up another successful Facebook ad account through backdoor means, you must be careful not to run ads to the same domain, products, or services you’ve promoted in the past.
+If you successfully set up another Facebook account through backdoor means, you must be careful not to run ads to the same domain, products, or services you’ve previously promoted.

-My primary use of Facebook ads is to promote this blog content to reach more audiences, generate leads, get more sales, etc.
+My primary use of Facebook advertising is to promote this blog content to reach more audiences, generate leads, get more sales, etc.

-So, opening another Facebook ad account and not promoting a page from this blog is just out of the question.
+So, opening another username and password and not promoting a page from this blog is just out of the question.

 There is no thinking about this or bargaining.

-If the options don’t allow running Facebook ads directly to this blog, it isn’t worth it.
+It isn’t worth it if the options don’t allow running ads directly to this blog with my brand name.
 Below is one of the pieces of advice I read online.

 Easy suspension, right?

-If that’s something you’ll like to risk, take the option.
-If not, find out how I got my Facebook ad account payment methods re-enabled without having to go through the back door.
+If that’s something you’d like to risk, take the option.
+If not, find out how I got my Facebook ad account payment methods re-enabled without going through the back door.

-How I Got a Disabled Facebook Payment Ad Account Method Re-Enabled After 4 Years of Suspension
+How I Got a Suspended Facebook Ad Account Payment Method Re-Enabled After 4 Years of Suspension

-Persistency is the tool I leverage to get my Facebook ad account disabled payment method re-enabled.
+Persistency is the tool I leverage to get my Facebook ad payment method re-enabled after four years.

-I keep reaching out to the Facebook ads team weekly, monthly, and for years.
+I keep contacting the Facebook ads team weekly, monthly, and for years.
 I never mind their decision not to re-activate the payment methods on each occasion.

 For this reason, if any of your ads are unapproved or your ad account has been disabled.
 We will be unable to reactivate either.
 We apologize for any inconveniences this may cause.
 Please consider this decision final“.